 Medium Fidelity Prototypes are used mostly where the base is clear and elements are arranged in the right place but it all requires validation to clearly understand the needs of users.

 High Fidelity Prototypes are used to finalise the concept, workflow and UI.
 It is further processed for potential testing in context to label, colour combination, content and user-friendliness of functions.
-It includes – Mockups, physical models, Wizard of OZ Prototyping.
+It includes – Mockups, physical models, and Wizard of OZ Prototyping.

 How can you say that your product is feasible for mass production?
 It must surpass the respective stages with an intention of validating the designs into a real physical form.
 It requires utmost precision and functional understanding of the concept.